Konstantin-Kleinikov/ERP_model_01/README.md

 # ERP_model_01
-This simple ERP-model allows to create and handle business-partners, items, sales orders and financial documents using different patterns and techniques in Object-Oriented Programming.
+This simple ERP-model allows to create and handle business-partners, items, sales orders and financial documents using different patterns and techniques in Object-Oriented Python Programming.

 The [main.py](https://github.com/Konstantin-Kleinikov/ERP_model_01/blob/master/main.py) module runs the creation and handling of objects.